inveniosoftware/invenio/docs/developers/templates.rst

 =========

 `Jinja2`_ is a modern and designer friendly templating language for Python.
-We will summarize adoption of Jinja2 web framework and describe best practices for writing easily reusable and extendable templates.
+We will summarize the adoption of Jinja2 web framework and describe best practices for writing easily reusable and extendable templates.

-.. note:: Please follow these simple rules when creating new templates, to
+.. note:: Please follow these simple rules when creating new templates to
     allow different Invenio installations (CDS, Inspire, ZENODO, ...) to easily customize templates and keep in sync with updates to templates.
-    Using the rules will greatly reduce the amount of copy/pasting the installations will have to do.
+    Using these rules will greatly reduce the amount of copy/pasting the installations will have to do.